MLeganes/42Cpp/README.md

 -	ex00 Diferent objects on the heap and on the stack.
 -	ex01 Allocated arrays.
 -	ex02 Pointers and references.
--	ex03 more pointers, refs and classes.
+-	ex03 More pointers, refs and classes.
--	ex04 basic file input, output file streams and string.
+-	ex04 Basic file input, output file streams and string.
--	ex05 pointers to member functions.
+-	ex05 Pointers to member functions.
--	ex06 ``switch`` blocks.
+-	ex06 ``switch`` block.

 ## Cpp02
 Ad-hoc polymorphism, operator overloading and Orthodox Canonical class form.